 statistical model: representation of a non-deterministic system using a set of statistical assumptions that describe how system data are generated

 NOTE 4: In this model, randomness is introduced via defining some variables as stochastic (i.e. their values depend on the outcome of a random phenomenon).
 This is typically represented using probability distributions.

+topic model: model which is used to identify topics or keywords in text data, such as Latent Semantic Analysis (LSA) based on probabilistic topic model(from ENI-0025_Int_Policy_procesv0022)

 Model-Driven Behaviour (MDB): approach in which the behaviour of components, modules of systems are managed using MDE